ygeorgaras/Ascii-Postcard/README.md

 + Generate ascii art image
 + Investigating OpenCV to smooth edges for better result
 + Creating Canny image to find edges of input image

-- Use the regular image along with the canny image to generate a better ascii art template
++ Use the regular image along with the canny image to generate a better ascii art template

+- Increasing resolution of image to have a higher quality art in the end
 - Add custom text option
 - Add location placement for text